 Simple Interest Loan Calculator

-A so-called Simple Interest Loan or Simple Interest Mortgage is the term used by the mortgage and loan industry to describe a particular type of loan that uses only simple interest calculations (no negative amortization) and accrues interest daily.
+A Simple Interest Loan or Simple Interest Mortgage is the term used by the mortgage and loan industry to describe a particular type of loan that uses only simple interest calculations and accrues interest daily.
 When payments are missed or are insufficient to cover the interest due, the unpaid interest is tracked as a separate interest balance (not added to the principal).

 Simple Interest Loan Calculatorfor Excel

 Use this spreadsheet to estimate an amortization schedule and track payments for a Simple Interest Loan.
 The workbook contains two worksheets.
 The first is a calculator for creating an amortization schedule and determining the effect of interest rate, payment frequency, and payment amount.

 The second worksheet (shown in the screenshot on the right) is a payment tracker that you can use to track actual payments by entering the date and the payment amount.

 The interest is calculated based on the date of the payment.
 Interest is paid first and anything extra is applied to the principal.

 In the latest version for Excel, I added a rounding option, balloon payment option, columns for tracking fees, and made many other minor improvements.

 To use the simple interest loan calculator as a lender, financial advisor, lawyer, etc., you may purchase the commercial-use version.
 This doesn't allow you to sell or distribute the spreadsheet, but you can use it to track payments and print payment schedules for borrowers.